deadmanoz/deadmanoz.xyz/_posts/p2ms-data-carry-2.md

 The value of UTXOs is relevant in the context of dust limits, as outputs below the dust threshold are non-standard and would not be relayed by most Bitcoin nodes were they to appear in a transaction.
 It might seem that the dust limit for P2MS outputs depends on the multisig configuration and key types used, but this is only true for the creation, and not spending, of P2MS outputs.
-The following unpacks how Bitcoin Core calculates the dust threshold for outputs; we'll find that the dust threshold to spend P2MS outputs is 546 sats, ing spending to a non-segwit output (e.g., P2PKH), or 294 sats, in spending to a segwit output (e.g., P2WPKH), _**regardless of the multisig configuration or key types used**_.
+The following unpacks how Bitcoin Core calculates the dust threshold for outputs; we'll find that the dust threshold to spend P2MS outputs is 546 sats when spending to a non-segwit output (e.g., P2PKH), or 294 sats when spending to a segwit output (e.g., P2WPKH), _**regardless of the multisig configuration or key types used**_.

 :::collapse{Bitcoin Core Policy & Dust Threshold Calculation}
 Each output is checked whether it is dust via [`IsDust`](https://github.com/bitcoin/bitcoin/blob/a14e7b9dee9145920f93eab0254ce92942bd1e5e/src/policy/policy.cpp#L65), with the output value evaluated against the dust threshold ([`GetDustThreshold`](https://github.com/bitcoin/bitcoin/blob/a14e7b9dee9145920f93eab0254ce92942bd1e5e/src/policy/policy.cpp#L26)).